Scaling law for a buckled elastic filament in a shear flow: Evolution of an elastic filament with a non-negligible thickness

-\cite{slowicka2022} performed numerical simulations of initially straight elastic fibers, and obtained only odd buckled shapes.
+In Ref.~\cite{slowicka2022} numerical simulations were performed of initially straight elastic fibers, and obtained only odd buckled shapes.
 It is caused by the fiber thickness which promotes an odd deformation.
-To observe even shapes, an even initial perturbation is needed, as in the numerical simulation by \cite{liu2018}.
+To observe even shapes, an even initial perturbation is needed, as in the numerical simulation in Ref.~\cite{liu2018}.
 Therefore, in this paper, we initially impose a small, but significant either odd or even perturbation of the center of bead $i$, relative to the center of a straight fiber in elastic equilibrium, oriented at $\theta_0\!=\!90^{\circ} \mbox{ and } \phi_0\!=\!160^{\circ}$.
 The perturbation does not depend on $A$ and is restricted to the shear plane, $\delta_i (-\sin \phi_0, \cos \phi_0, 0)$, with $\delta_i\!=\! a\sum_{m=1}^{5}(-1)^{q_m}\sin[2m\pi(\frac{i-1}{N-1}-\frac{1}{2})/(2m)^2$ for the odd perturbation, where $q_m$ are independent random variables equal to 1 or 2 with probability $1/2$.
 Finally, the positions are shifted to make all the distances between the bead centers equal to the equilibrium value $\ell_0/d=1.02$.
-The value of $a$ is chosen in such a way that the maximum distance of a bead center from the unperturbed filament is $d_m \approx 0.076$.
-The even initial perturbation is constructed in a similar way, with $d_m \approx 0.19$.
-Both perturbations of all the beads are explicitly listed in the Supplementary Material.
+The value of $a$ is chosen so that the maximum distance of a bead center from the unperturbed filament is $d_m \approx 0.076$.
+The even initial perturbation is constructed similarly, with $d_m \approx 0.19$.
+Both initial perturbations of all the beads are listed in an open repository \cite{initSZLE}.